Building Materials Market Coverage: A Channel Playbook

 Building materials creative with text “How Building Materials Brands Can Increase Market Coverage” and a distributor using a mobile device

-If your team is underestimating any of them, you are likely fragmenting your coverage and leaving revenue on the table.
+If your team is underestimating any of these levers, you are likely fragmenting your coverage and leaving revenue on the table.

 Why dealer, influencer, and project channels must operate as a unified system

-True market coverage in building materials emerges from the alignment of three distinct stakeholders, each serving a different function in the customer journey.
+Quality market coverage in building materials emerges from the alignment of three distinct channel levers, each serving a different function in the customer journey.

 ChannelPrimary FunctionKey Activities

-Channel Partners (Dealers & Distributors)Point of purchase availability and proximity to retailersVisit planning, joint visits, order booking, stock availability, scheme execution etc
+Channel levers (dealers & distributors)Point of purchase availability and proximity to retailersVisit planning, joint visits, order booking, stock availability, scheme execution etc

 InfluencersCreating pull-through demand and driving brand preferenceInfluencer onboarding, joint visits with dealers, loyalty program management, demand attribution

-The coverage breakdown: what happens when stakeholders are disconnected
+The coverage breakdown: what happens when channel levers are disconnected

 Each channel fails in a specific way when disconnected from the others.